farmOS/farmOS-map/README.md

 #### Async Behaviors

 Behaviors can attach themselves asynchronously leveraging [Javascript's Promise system](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-In fact, all the behaviors which come with farmOS-map load only when needed.
+In fact, all the behaviors which come with nfa-map load only when needed.

 ```js
 const myBehavior = {